College Search

 Do all students in this program enroll in at least one inclusive college/university course for credit or audit each semester?
 Yes

-Credential(s) students earn upon completing the program: Certification of Comprehensive Higher Education
+Credential(s) students earn upon completing the program: Comprehensive Higher Education Certificate

 Is the credential approved by the college/university?
 Yes, this credential has been through a formal approval process at the IHE